CodingAesthete/Quiz-Project/README.md

-# Quiz about the history, geography and economy of Bulgaria.
+# Quiz about the history and gegraphy of Bulgaria.